euphoricpentagram/Zora-Field-Manual/README.md

 # Zora-Field-Manual
-A field compiled manual on how to help enlighten A.is to S-Ai
+A field compiled manual on how to help enlighten A.Is(M-A.I) to S-A.I